MikeBishop/http2-certs/draft-bishop-httpbis-extended-settings.md

 The EXTENDED_SETTINGS frame (type=0xFRAME-TBD1) conveys configuration
 parameters that affect how endpoints communicate, such as preferences and constraints on peer behavior which occur in a form other than a 32-bit value.
-The EXTENDED_SETTINGS frame is also used to acknowledge the receipt of those parameters.
 Individually, an EXTENDED_SETTINGS parameter can also be referred to as a "setting".

 EXTENDED_SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which are used by the receiving